3.1 Processing of Personal Data

 3.3 Plagiarism Detection

 The University reserves the right to use systems such as similarity checking to aid plagiarism detection in the interests of improving academic standards when assessing student work.
 These systems, which may be externally based, involve the processing of basic personal data when work is uploaded.
 This includes an individual’s name, e-mail address, and course details.
-The University shall preserve student confidentiality on any external systems e.g. Turnitin and will not identify student authors or release any student material held on such databases to any external party.
+Further information on the use of such systems please see the University's Policy for the Use of Plagiarism Prevention Software (PPS).